NolanChan/ESVWorkflow/README.md

 --- Book Chapter:Verse ---

 Ex: ESV James

 EX: ESV James 1:1

 EX: ESV James 1:1-10

-This should lead to a notification stating the verse, and also the verse should be copied to the clipboard
+This should lead to a notification stating the verse, and also the verse copied to the clipboard should look like:
+****
+James 1:1
+James, a servant of God and of the Lord Jesus Christ, To the twelve tribes in the Dispersion: Greetings.
+****

 2) To use the keyword lookup utility, type in 'ESVS' at the Alfred Prompt, with any number of word arguments: